|

 - EASTER:

-English unisex name derived from the name of the
+English unisex name derived from the holiday name

 - EB:

-Nickname for longer names beginning with the element Eb-.
+English short form of longer names beginning with Eb-.

 - EBBE: